sofa-framework/doc/30_Components/15_Collisions/10_Detection_Brute_force.md

 ### Broad phase

 Once the BVH is created, the broad phase is ready to go.
 The hierarchy is browsed and the intersection between pairs of AABB is tested (using the [intersection method](https://www.sofa-framework.org/community/doc/main-principles/collisions/#intersection-methods) in the scene).
 In case the bounding volumes are detected as in collision, the algorithms either goes deeper in the hierarchy or adds the pair of collision models (AABB) in the ```cmPair``` vector if the bounding box is the last in the hierarchy, containing potentially colliding pairs.
 This is done in the ```addCollisionModel()``` function.
-The detection betweem bounding volumes (CubeModel) is performed using [intersection method](https://www.sofa-framework.org/community/doc/main-principles/collisions/#intersection-methods) defined in the scene.
+The detection between bounding volumes (CubeModel) is performed using [intersection method](https://www.sofa-framework.org/community/doc/main-principles/collisions/#intersection-methods) defined in the scene.